Skip to content

 ffmpeg's x11grab silently captures black frames on Wayland sessions even with XWayland in the loop … Use Wayland-native capture instead: construct dev.sebastiano.spectre.recording.AutoRecorder (which routes Wayland sessions through xdg-desktop-portal + PipeWire automatically), or instantiate WaylandPortalRecorder directly.

-If you're driving FfmpegRecorder directly on Linux, switch to AutoRecorder — it detects the session type and routes through the portal-based recorder when the bundled helper is wired up.
+If you're driving FfmpegRecorder directly on Linux, switch to AutoRecorder — it detects the session type and routes through the portal-based recorder when the spectre-recording-linux helper artifact is on the runtime classpath.
 If you'd rather force an Xorg session, verify with:

 echo "$XDG_SESSION_TYPE" # should be "x11"